John D. Perrings

 Three things to write about today: Markets, diversification, and leverage.

-I’ve been having plenty of discussions recently about the current run-up in the market as well as some debates about leverage, especially as it relates to life insurance cash value.
+I’ve had many discussions recently about the current run-up in the market as well as some debates about leverage, especially as it relates to life insurance cash value.

 When ever I get into these discussions, as it progresses, it usually boils down to the same ol’ discussion about rate of return.